PX4/PX4-user_guide/en/flight_controller/beaglebone_blue.md

 ## Robot Control Library

-On [BeagleBone Blue](https://beagleboard.org/blue), PX4 uses [librobotcontrol](https://github.com/StrawsonDesign/librobotcontrol) version 1.0.0 or higher.
+On [BeagleBone Blue](https://beagleboard.org/blue), PX4 requires [librobotcontrol](https://github.com/StrawsonDesign/librobotcontrol) version 1.0.0 or higher.

 BeagleBoard OS images come with *librobotcontrol* preinstalled, but it may not work properly in all OS images.